Obituary of William Gareth Gillis

 Services are as follows: Viewing on September 3rd 4pm to 8pm at Santa Cruz Memorial Mission Chapel with Rosary beginning at 7pm.
 Funeral Mass on September 4th at 11:00am at St Joseph’s Catholic Church in Capitola procession to Santa Cruz Memorial Mission Chapel to follow.
 A Celebration of Life at 2pm at Gary’s Aptos family home.
 In lieu of flowers donations can be made to San Joaquin County Child Abuse Prevention Council 540 N California St, Stockton, CA 95202 in Gary’s memory.

-To send flowers to the family of William Gillis, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of William Gillis, please visit Tribute Store

 Mass of Christian Burial